sky-music/sky-music.github.io/make-your-own-sheet.md

 <h2>Finished Example</h2>
 <p>Let's look at the intro to '<a href="./songs/Cant-Help-Falling-in-Love-Intro.html">Can't help falling in love with you</a>' by Elvis Presley.</p>
-Following the steps above, in CMD or Terminal we input:
+Following the guide above, in CMD or Terminal we input:
 <pre>
   <code>
 A1A3B3 .
 A3B2C2 .
 A3B1B3 .
 B4 B5